Skip to content

 Health Cost Bonus Worth Mentioning

-Beyond financial cost, alcohol consumption above moderate levels (more than 7-14 drinks per week depending on body and gender) carries documented health costs that compound silently across decades. public healthcare, CDC, and similar bodies publish standard guidelines on consumption levels.
+Beyond financial cost, alcohol consumption above moderate levels (more than 7-14 drinks per week depending on body and gender) carries documented health costs that compound silently across decades. the universal healthcare system, CDC, and similar bodies publish standard guidelines on consumption levels.
 The calculator focuses purely on financial cost; combining it with the health framing produces a more complete picture for those evaluating habit changes.

 Example Scenario